wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries          January 2015

+   responses for different networks, putting more memory pressure on the cache.

+   To mitigate those problems:

+   o  Recursive Resolvers implementing ECS should only enable it in
-      networks or from a wide geographical area.
+      deployments where it is expected to bring clear advantages to the end users, such as when expecting clients from a variety of networks or from a wide geographical area.
 Due to the high cache pressure introduced by ECS, the feature SHOULD be disabled in all default configurations.